Dr. Reddy’s Laboratories Limited (NYSE:RDY) Shares Sold by Renaissance Technologies LLC

-Renaissance Technologies LLC decreased its stake in Dr. Reddy’s Laboratories Limited (NYSE:RDY) by 4.7% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 2,251,238 shares of the company’s stock after selling 111,100 shares during the period.
-Renaissance Technologies LLC owned 1.36% of Dr. Reddy’s Laboratories worth $160,491,000 at the end of the most recent reporting period.
+Renaissance Technologies LLC lowered its holdings in shares of Dr. Reddy’s Laboratories Limited (NYSE:RDY) by 4.7% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,251,238 shares of the company’s stock after selling 111,100 shares during the period.
+Renaissance Technologies LLC owned 1.36% of Dr. Reddy’s Laboratories worth $160,491,000 as of its most recent SEC filing.

-Several other institutional investors also recently modified their holdings of the company.
-Boston Private Wealth LLC boosted its holdings in shares of Dr. Reddy’s Laboratories by 14.7% in the 4th quarter.
-Boston Private Wealth LLC now owns 3,957 shares of the company’s stock valued at $282,000 after buying an additional 508 shares in the last quarter.
-Assetmark Inc. boosted its stake in Dr. Reddy’s Laboratories by 74.8% during the 4th quarter.
-Assetmark Inc. now owns 14,423 shares of the company’s stock worth $1,028,000 after purchasing an additional 6,170 shares during the period.
-Personal CFO Solutions LLC boosted its stake in Dr. Reddy’s Laboratories by 4.1% during the 4th quarter.
-Personal CFO Solutions LLC now owns 4,361 shares of the company’s stock worth $311,000 after purchasing an additional 171 shares during the period.
-Matthews International Capital Management LLC boosted its stake in Dr. Reddy’s Laboratories by 38.8% during the 4th quarter.
-Matthews International Capital Management LLC now owns 6,800 shares of the company’s stock worth $485,000 after purchasing an additional 1,900 shares during the period.
-Finally, Wrapmanager Inc. acquired a new stake in Dr. Reddy’s Laboratories during the 4th quarter worth $202,000.
-Institutional investors and hedge funds own 12.89% of the company’s stock.
+A number of other large investors have also modified their holdings of RDY.
+JJJ Advisors Inc. raised its position in Dr. Reddy’s Laboratories by 185.4% during the 4th quarter.
+JJJ Advisors Inc. now owns 411 shares of the company’s stock worth $29,000 after buying an additional 267 shares during the last quarter.
+SG Americas Securities LLC purchased a new position in Dr. Reddy’s Laboratories during the 3rd quarter worth $106,000.
+Wrapmanager Inc. purchased a new position in Dr. Reddy’s Laboratories during the 4th quarter worth $202,000.
+LPL Financial LLC purchased a new position in Dr. Reddy’s Laboratories during the 3rd quarter worth $204,000.
+Finally, Townsquare Capital LLC purchased a new position in Dr. Reddy’s Laboratories during the 3rd quarter worth $205,000.
+Hedge funds and other institutional investors own 12.89% of the company’s stock.

-A number of equities analysts have commented on RDY shares.
-Investec upgraded shares of Dr. Reddy’s Laboratories from a “hold” rating to a “buy” rating in a research report on Wednesday, February 3rd.
-Barclays upgraded shares of Dr. Reddy’s Laboratories from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $56.00 to $70.00 in a research report on Tuesday, February 2nd.
-Five research analysts have rated the stock with a buy rating, The stock currently has an average rating of “Buy” and a consensus target price of $69.00.
+A number of equities analysts have recently issued reports on RDY shares.
+Investec upgraded shares of Dr. Reddy’s Laboratories from a “hold” rating to a “buy” rating in a report on Wednesday, February 3rd.
+Barclays upgraded shares of Dr. Reddy’s Laboratories from an “equal weight” rating to an “overweight” rating and increased their price target for the company from $56.00 to $70.00 in a report on Tuesday, February 2nd.
+Five equities research analysts have rated the stock with a buy rating, The company currently has an average rating of “Buy” and a consensus price target of $69.00.

 Dr. Reddy's Laboratories Limited operates as an integrated pharmaceutical company worldwide.
 It operates through three segments: Global Generics, Pharmaceutical Services and Active Ingredients (PSAI), and Proprietary Products.
 Dr. Reddy's Laboratories Limited operates as an integrated pharmaceutical company worldwide.